 If this person enjoys the first issue or volume of a particular series then you point them in the direction of other issues or volumes in that comic book series.

-If you friend or family member enjoyed a particular comic you could give them other comics made by the comic book creators.
+If your friend or family member enjoyed a particular comic you could give them other comics made by the comic book creators.
 Eg: If they enjoyed Saga you could point them towards other work by Brian K Vaughan and/or Fiona Staples.

-- If their birthday coming up you could also give them comics as gift if your confident that they’re going to enjoy what you get them.
+- If their birthday coming up you could also give them comics as a gift if your confident that they’re going to enjoy what you get them.

 Step 3: Discuss The Comics With Them